-The Benefit Cap is a limit on the total amount of certain benefits you can claim if you are of working age.
+The Benefit Cap affects some working age people and limits the total amount of certain benefits you can be paid.

 It is still your responsibility to pay the full rent due.